LarsChrWiik/Notes/books/the_lean_startup/README.md

 ### The customer does not always know what they want
-Even if customers says they do no what a product, it does not mean that the product is useless.
+Even if customers says they do not want a product, it does not mean that the product is useless.
 It might be that a slight midification of the product will make the customer happy.

 ### Validated learning